Dynamic Obstacle Avoidance of Unmanned Surface Vehicles in Maritime Environments Using Gaussian Processes Based Motion

 In maritime environments, other moving USVs are the most common dynamic obstacles for a USV.
 Fig. \ref{AIS_data_safe_range} (a) illustrates the information from the AIS that describes the dimension specification of a target USV: $A$ represents the distance from forward perpendicular, $B$ represents the distance from after perpendicular, $C$ represents the distance inboard from port side and $D$ represents the distance inboard from starboard side.
 In the meantime, Fig. \ref{AIS_data_safe_range} (b) demonstrates the USV safe area determined by a self-defined safe radius $R$ of the USV using the equation below:

-where $\zeta$ is an adjustable positive scaling factor, $[A+B]$ represents the length of the USV, $[C+D]$ represents the width of the USV and the USV safe area is constructed by a multivariate Gaussian distribution.
+where $\zeta$ is an adjustable positive scaling factor and it is used for experimental calibration, $[A+B]$ represents the length of the USV, $[C+D]$ represents the width of the USV and the USV safe area is constructed by a multivariate Gaussian distribution.
 Furthermore, the self-defined safe radius $R$ should ensure the multivariate Gaussian distribution at least fully covers the USV.